-- The active involvement of alumni in teaching-learning as Visiting and Expert Facultyis a standard feature to the extent of 20% of teaching load.
-This incorporates the viewpoint of practising professionals in giving students feedback or guidance in the design jury etc. - 2.
+- 5.4.1 The Alumni Association/Chapters (registered and functional)contributes significantly to the development of the institution through financial and other support services during the year - 1.
+The active involvement of alumni in teaching-learning as Visiting and Expert Faculty to the extent of 20% of teaching load and as jury members. - 2.
 Special Lectures are organised when alumni from other cities and countries visit Hyderabad. - 3.
-Alumni recruit several senior students as Interns in their design offices, and also provide full-time employment.
-They open up opportunities to participate in art camps and shows.These alumni include well-known and reputed architects, artists, photographers and Animators. - 4.
-A major contribution of a group of Alumni has been their valuable efforts in designing the University Auditorium (completed) andStudents Canteen (construction ongoing). - 5.
-The Alumni network with faculty & student fraternity, using social media like facebook and whatsapp as informal means of interaction. - 6.
-Some Alumni groups meet occasionally and share information on activities of the institution. - A few distinguished alumni instituted annual scholarships and gold medals during convocations.
+Alumni recruit students as Interns in their design offices, and provide full-time employment.
+They give opportunities to participate in art camps and shows.
+Alumni include well-known and reputed architects, artists, photographers and Animators. - 4.
+A major contribution of a group of Alumni has been their valuable efforts in designing the University Auditorium (completed) and Students Canteen (ongoing). - 5.
+The Alumni network with faculty & student fraternity, using social media as informal means of interaction. - A few distinguished alumni instituted annual scholarships and gold medals during convocations.